Thursday Island: Economy

 Thursday Island is only in part self-sufficient for water, some being piped from the adjacent island.
 It has two wind turbines which generate some of its electricity requirement.

 The economy of the island is dependent on its role as an administrative centre and is supported by pearling and fishing, as well as a fast-developing tourism industry, with perhaps the most famous tourists being novelist Somerset Maugham and Banjo Paterson, and the most numerous being day-trippers from the cruise ships that call into the island each year.

 Climate

-Thursday Island has a tropical savanna climate (Köppen climate classification: Aw) with hot daytime temperatures and warm nighttime temperatures year round.
-The wet season typically runs from December through mid-May though occasionally rainfall occurs during the dry season.
+Climate data for Thursday Island was sourced from Horn Island, which is 8.7 km ENE of Thursday Island.
+Thursday Island has a tropical savanna climate (Köppen: Aw), with a wet season from December to April and a dry season from May to November.
+Temperatures remain hot year-round, with average maxima ranging from 29.0 C in July to 32.1 C in November.
+Average annual rainfall is 1781.2 mm, with a late summer maximum.
+Extreme temperatures have ranged from 37.9 C on 8 December 2002 to 15.1 C on 8 September 2019.

 Language

 Torres Strait Creole is the dominant language spoken on Thursday Island by the Islanders, followed by Kalaw Lagaw Ya, commonly called Mabuiag (pronounced Mobyag) by many, although English is also spoken.
 The indigenous language is Kaiwaligau Ya, another dialect of Kalaw Lagaw Ya, otherwise known as Kowrareg, (or more correctly Kauraraigau Ya, the name used by the people in the mid to late 1800s).